 We’d suggest you get tested for hepatitis C if you’re:

-- Someone who received donated organs or blood prior to 1992
+- Received donated organs or blood prior to 1992

-If you fall into any of these categories, you should do your Hepatitis C test at least annually.
-To save yourself from Hepatitis C, you shouldn’t be involved with people who have multiple partners or have any sexually transmitted diseases.
+If you fall into any of these categories, you should get a hepatitis C test at least annually.
+To lower the risk of hepatitis C, be cautious with individuals who have multiple sexual partners or STIs.
 You should avoid sharing equipment with people who inject drugs.
 Don’t share any personal items with friends and family members who are HCV-infected.

 Contact Equality Health for Hepatitis C Testing in Chickasha, OK

-At Equity Health, our medical professionals are all set and committed to providing accurate hepatitis C testing in Chickasha, OK.
+At Equality Health, our medical professionals are all set and committed to providing accurate hepatitis C testing in Chickasha, OK.
 We care for our patients, so we’ve organized our testing process from pre-test counseling to post-test counseling and support.
-Call us at (405) 761-2762 or email us at [email protected] to get started!
-Our additional services include HIV testing, HIV treatment, STD testing, STD treatment, & PrEP for HIV prevention in Chickasha.
+Call us at (405) 761-2762 or email us at [email protected] to get started.
+Our additional services include HIV testing, HIV treatment, STD testing, STD treatment, and PrEP for HIV prevention in Chickasha.

 Frequently Asked Questions (FAQs)

 We’ll provide your rapid test results in 20 minutes.
-But your confirmatory NAT result can take up to a week or even longer.
+Your confirmatory NAT result can take up to a week or longer.

 - Positive result: It indicates that you have virus-specific antibodies or viral genetic material.

-- Negative result: It implies that you don’t have a hepatitis C infection.
+- Negative result: You don’t have a hepatitis C infection.

-- Indeterminate result: Your result isn’t determinate, so you should repeat the tests to attain conclusive results.
+- Indeterminate result: Your result isn’t determinate, so you should repeat the test to attain conclusive results.

 Yes.
 If you’re an insured patient, we’ll bill everything to your insurance company.
 You don’t need to pay anything while doing a hepatitis C test in Chickasha, OK.
-Even if you aren’t insured, we’ve got you covered.
-We may be able to provide insurance for you through our foundation or take care of the cost of your visit and medications.
+Even if you aren’t insured, we have you covered.
+We may be able to provide insurance for you through our foundation.

 The sensitivity of our antibody test ranges from 61% to 81.8%.
 It detects true negatives more accurately than true positives.
 Similarly, NAT gives you up to 99% accurate results.
-Sometimes, you can receive indeterminate results.
-In that case, our medical professionals spot your possible complications to obtain a precise result.
+Sometimes results are indeterminate.
+In that case, our medical professionals identify potential complications to ensure a precise result.

 Yes.
-It’s never a bad decision to test for Hep C, even if you don’t have any symptoms or specific reasons to be concerned.
-Sometimes, you contract this infection from your friends and family, too.
-Hepatitis C is asymptomatic, so it’s better to get tested if you feel uneasy in any way.
+It’s not a bad idea to test for hep C, even if you don’t have any symptoms or specific reasons to be concerned.
+Sometimes you can contract it unknowingly.
+Hepatitis C is asymptomatic, so it’s better to get tested if you feel that you should.

-Our clinic provides two different types of tests:
+Our clinic provides the following two types of tests.

-- Nucleic Acid Test: This test is a highly sensitive method of testing blood that detects the Hepatitis C virus’ genetic material, RNA.
+- Nucleic acid test (NAT): This test is a highly sensitive method of testing blood that detects the hepatitis C virus’s genetic material, RNA.

 Call us today to test and find out your hepatitis C status.